jtuluve/litekv-api/README.md

 Simple REST API for storing and retrieving key-value pairs.
 Every route returns text and every route is GET.

+## Usage

+1. Create an app to get an App ID from [https://litekv-api.onrender.com](https://litekv-api.onrender.com)
+2. Use the App ID to store/retrieve values
+3. Use `inc`/`dec` for counters

+That's it!

 ## API Endpoints

 ### Create App